daknox/Alexander-Wireless/README.md

 - **Automated data ingestion** from complex Excel files
 - **Feature engineering** for robust anomaly detection
 - **Business-rule-based anomaly flagging**
-- **Output of both anomaly reports and full cycle tables**
+- **SQLite database storage** for all processed data
+- **Anomaly reports for analyst review**
 - **Sample data generation script included**
+- **One-click demo script for streamlined setup and demonstration**

-For a detailed breakdown of the project architecture and development plan, see [ARCHITECTURE.md](./ARCHITECTURE.md) and [DEVELOPMENTPLAN.md](./DEVELOPMENTPLAN.md).
+For a detailed breakdown of the project architecture and development plan, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ---